sailepradh/Biohackathon_Nepal/README.md

 # Biohackathon_Nepal
-Github repo for the tutorial prepared for BioHackathon
+This github repo contains tutorial information prepared for prepared for **BioHackathon Nepal** scheduled September 2022.
+This repo contains various tools for making a reproducible bioinformatic pipeline.